Table of Contents

 - The effects of scattering cremated remains – People opt to scatter ashes via casting, trenching, or raking.
 Casting involves tossing the remains into the wind.
 Trenching means burying the remains, either directly into the ground or in a biodegradable container.
 Raking means that the remains are raked into the earth after a ceremony.
 Some of the chemicals in the remains may negatively affect the environment, but the concentration of phosphorus and calcium can encourage the growth of some types of plants.

-- The impact of embalming – Most people think that embalming is a mandatory part of the cremation process, but laws often do not require it except in certain cases.
+- The impact of embalming – Embalming, frequently necessary in burial, is not a mandatory part of the cremation process, except in rare cases.
 The embalming fluids contain formaldehyde-based chemicals as a preservative.
 These substances have been labeled as carcinogens and cause numerous health problems with extensive exposure.
-However, embalming is not typically necessary if you choose cremation.

 - The effects of burial on land space – All the cemeteries across the nation take up more than 1,000,000 acres of land space.
 Cremation takes up significantly less space as many individuals chose to scatter the ashes or keep them in the home.